Preparing Inbound Shipments

 Pellets, Powders, and Granular products are dry goods that are pourable and can cause damage during shipping and when stored.
 These products should be packaged securely to pass the drop test without the contents of the container leaking or spilling.
 Items that cannot withstand the drop test on their own must be packaged in poly bags.
 Items in glass containers should adhere to ‘Fragile Units’ packaging instructions.

-Adult products should be bagged in black, opaque bags to prevent offending any person handling the items during fulfillment.
+Adult and/or explicit products should be bagged in black, opaque bags to prevent offending any person handling the items during fulfillment.

 The Drop Test